 ● Cultivated in a matter of days under carbon-neutral, carefully controlled conditions.

-● Closely replicates the texture, strength, and
+● Closely replicates the texture, strength, and aesthetic of animal leather.

 Challenges: